 Then you’ll have the host nation always in, along with countries from Africa and Asia, who historically don’t make it out of group stage very often.

-Japan and Korea have made it to the quarter-finals, but usually it’s European and South American who dominate.
+Japan and South Korea have made it to the quarter-finals, but usually it’s European and South American who dominate.

 Expansion from 32 teams to 48